 Any interested person or his/her authorized representative may submit written comments relevant to the proposed regulatory action.
 Written comments will be accepted for 45 days beginning November 4, 2022, through December 20, 2022.
-All written comments received through the end of December 20, 2022, will be considered and responded to as part of the compilation of the rulemaking file and are subject to disclosure under the Public Records Act (Gov. Code Section 6250, et seq.).
+All written comments received through the end of December 20, 2022, will be considered and responded to as part of the compilation of the rulemaking file and are subject to disclosure under the Public Records Act (Gov. Code § 6250, et seq.).
 Written comments should be directed to:

-- Email: Title19regulations@fire.ca.gov - US Mail postmarked no later than December 20, 2022, to: CAL FIRE / Office of the State Fire Marshal P.O.
-Box 944246 Sacramento, California 94244-2460 Attn: Eireann Flannery, Code Development & Analysis
+- Email: Title19Regulations@fire.ca.gov (include in the subject line of the email "Comments: Firework & Flamethrowing Device Fees"). - US Mail postmarked no later than December 20, 2022, to:

+CAL FIRE / Office of the State Fire Marshal

+P.O.
+Box 944246

+Sacramento, California 94244-2460

+Attn: Eireann Flannery, Code Development & Analysis

-Pursuant to Government Code Section11346.9, the OSFM shall respond to comments submitted during the comment period containing objections and/or recommendations specifically directed at the SFM's proposed action or to the procedures followed by the agency in proposing or adopting the action.
+Pursuant to Government Code §11346.9, the OSFM shall respond to comments submitted during the comment period containing objections and/or recommendations specifically directed at the

+OSFM's proposed action or to the procedures followed by the agency in proposing or adopting the action.